 China attracts 60% of global AI investment

-Advertisers and marketers use of AI have increased the efficiency of China’s marketing industry by 20 percent.
-If AI can have such an impact, other technologies are not to put aside.
-The Internet of Thing (IoT), augmented reality (AR), virtual reality (VR), advanced speech and facial recognition can all enhance user experiences and create a stronger engagement from consumers.
-These technologies are the main field of research of Tencent’s subsidiaries, the parent company of Wechat.
+Advertisers’ and marketers’ use of AI has increased the efficiency of China’s marketing industry by 20 percent.
+If AI can have such an impact, other technologies are not to be put aside.
+The Internet of Things (IoT), augmented reality (AR), virtual reality (VR), advanced speech, and facial recognition can all enhance user experiences and create a stronger engagement from consumers.
+These technologies are the main field of research of Tencent’s subsidiaries, the parent company of WeChat.

 Wechat iOS 7.0

-Tencent, known for its instant messaging app Wechat, Baidu, for its search engine, Alibaba and JD.com, for their e-commerce platforms, is the most important Chinese companies in the technology sector.
+Tencent, known for its instant messaging app Wechat, Baidu, for its search engine, Alibaba, and JD.com, for their e-commerce platforms, is the most important Chinese company in the technology sector.
 Thanks to their significant amount of users, the data generated allowed them to extend the number of channels to reach consumers and create even more personalized content.
 This phenomenon can be illustrated by Wechat’s recent update.